eric-cade/ai-media-feed/README.md

 A generative, topic-based media feed built with Godot Engine.

 **AI Media Feed (Open Source Prototype)**

--A generative, topic-based media feed built with Godot Engine

--This project explores a new kind of media ecosystem:
+A generative, topic-based media feed built with Godot Engine This project explores a new kind of media ecosystem:

 -AI-generated posts